Nabie/object-oriented-programming-in-R/chapters/07_R6_classes.md

 x$x
 ```

 The default cloning is shallow, however.
-It makes a copy of the object, but if the object contains a references to an R6 class then the clone will contain a reference to the same object.
-If we modify the `a` attribute of `z` we will also modify the `a` attribute of `x`.
+It makes a copy of the object, but if the object contains a reference to an R6 class, then the clone will contain a reference to the same object.
+If we modify the `a` attribute of `z`, we will also modify the `a` attribute of `x`.

 ```{r}
 x$a$x